VideoNarrate/policies/privacy.md

 The following is a list of personal data subprocessors we use.

+* [Amazon Web Services](https://aws.amazon.com/compliance/data-privacy/).
+Amazon Web Services EMEA SARL is based in Luxembourg (EU) but is a subsidiary of Amazon.com, Inc., a US company.
+We use their “Europe (Ireland)” datacenters to store and process your videos and other content.
 * [Cloudflare](https://www.cloudflare.com/en-gb/gdpr/introduction/).
 Cloudflare is a US company with a global content distribution network.
 We do not explicitly store any personal data on Cloudflare, however all web traffic transits via their servers since we use it as a reverse proxy.
 They also provide us with aggregate-level web analytics.
 * [Google Cloud Platform](https://cloud.google.com/security/gdpr/resource-center/).
-Google is a US company, however we only use their “europe-west2 (London)” datacenter in the UK.
-We use it to store and process videos and speech.
+Google Cloud EMEA Limited is based in Ireland (EU), but part of a US group.
+We use it to synthesize speech from your narration text.
 * [Mailjet](https://www.mailjet.com/security-privacy/), a French company with EU datacenters.
-We use it to send emails.
+We use it to send emails to you.
-* [Hetzner](https://www.hetzner.com/legal/privacy-policy).
-Hetzner is an EU (German) company.
-We use their EU datacenters (Germany and Finland) for various cloud computing tasks.
 * [Supabase](https://supabase.com/docs/company/privacy).
-Supabase is a US company, however we only store data in their “West EU (London)” datacenter in the U.K. We use it for authentication and as a general-purpose database.
+Supabase is a US company, however we only store data in their “West EU (Ireland)” datacenters.
+We use it for authentication and as a general-purpose database.

 ## Your rights with respect to your information